 During your visit to Asheville, you may see the "Warren Wilson" name on menus in some of the "farm to fork" restaurants in downtown Asheville that feature local foods.
 The farm at Warren Wilson sells sustainably raised grass-fed beef and College-grown grain fed pork in quarters and halves, butchered and wrapped according to cuts.
 This is just one example that shows the uniqueness of Warren Wilson.

+Named the "Top Green College of the South", Warren Wilson is the country’s only liberal arts college with a national student body and integrated work and service programs.
 Nestled in the lush Swannanoa river valley of the Blue Ridge Mountains just a few miles east of Asheville, Warren Wilson College was founded in 1894 upon a philosophy of sustainability that thrives to this day.
-An accredited, four-year, private liberal arts college, their education is driven by a threefold "Triad" principle: Academics for the mind, Work for the hands, Service-Learning from the heart.
+Their education is driven by a threefold "Triad" principle: Academics for the mind, Work for the hands, Service-Learning from the heart.
 This is a setting that, throughout history, has inspired community, creativity, learning, and a sense of harmony with the environment.

 Their campus includes 45 buildings, a 300 acre farm and an organic garden, 600 acres of forest, 25 miles of hiking trails, numerous cows, pigs, and a few bears.
-See a PDF Map of the Warren Wilson College Campus.
+Students are from 40+ states and many countries.

 The student run mixed-crop and livestock operation, although educational in nature, is managed as a working farm with a commitment to sustainable farming practices.
 The College Farm strives to cultivate student leaders with a strong work ethic, continuing an agricultural tradition dating to 1894 in the Swannanoa Valley.